TaskForce: Naval Tactics and Operations in the 1980's

-TaskForce: Naval Tactics and Operations in the 1980's is a board wargame published by Simulations Publications Inc. (SPI) in 1981 that is simulates naval combat using weaponry and tactics of the late 1970s.
+TaskForce: Naval Tactics and Operations in the 1980's is a board wargame published by Simulations Publications Inc. (SPI) in 1981 that simulates naval combat using weaponry and tactics of the late 1970s.

 Description

 TaskForce is a naval combat board wargame for two players that uses a "limited intelligence" hidden movement system to ensure that neither player is aware of the location, strength or composition of the other player's naval task force.
 The game uses ships, submarines, armament and tactics of the late 1970s, when the game was designed.

 Two sets of three maps are provided — one set for each player — showing the Mediterranean Sea, the Caribbean Sea (used for actions involving Cuba), and the Iceland-Faroe Islands Strait.

 Gameplay

 Unlike the usual "I Go, You Go" game system where players alternate taking turns, this game uses a hidden movement system using a map for each player, so both players participate in every phase of each turn: